Marker Logo

 Topics.
 This historical marker is listed in these topic lists: AgricultureHispanic AmericansSettlements & Settlers.
 A significant historical year for this entry is 1839.

 Location.
 34° 24.295′ N, 118° 45.417′ W. Marker is near Piru, California, in Ventura County.
-Marker can be reached from California Route 126, 2 miles east of Piru, on the right when traveling east.
+It can be reached from California Route 126 2 miles east of Piru, on the right when traveling east.
 Located at Rancho Camulos Museum, open Sundays 1-4.
 Touch for map.
 Marker is at or near this postal address: 5164 E Telegraph Rd, Fillmore CA 93015, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles
+At least 8 other

 The Del Valle Family Home and Marker image.
 Click for full size.

-Photographed By Craig Baker, April 16, 2023
+Photographed by Craig Baker, April 16, 2023

 2. The Del Valle Family Home and Marker